strawcity/guitar-effects/README.md

 # Add user to audio group
 sudo usermod -a -G audio $USER

+# Fix USB audio issues (IMPORTANT for Scarlett 2i2)
+sudo nano /boot/firmware/cmdline.txt
+# Add "dwc_otg.fiq_fsm_enable=0" to the end of the line

-# Reboot to apply changes
+# Reboot to apply all changes
 sudo reboot
 ```